mathie/mathie.github.io/_posts/2005/2005-08-09-textmate-the-missing-editor-for-os-x.markdown

 categories:
 - Geekery
 ---
-I've spent today using <a href="http://macromates.com/" title="TextMate: The Missing Editor for OS X">TextMate</a> in anger for the first time.
+I've spent today using [TextMate](http://macromates.com/) in anger for the first time.
 I think I downloaded it quite a while back and gave it a five minute spin, but never used it in anger.
-Today, after seeing it mentioned on this <a href="http://maczealots.com/articles/shareware/2005/" title="MacZealots - Top 10 Shareware Apps of 2005">top 10 shareware apps</a> list, I decided to give it a proper shot.
+Today, after seeing it mentioned on this [top 10 shareware apps](http://maczealots.com/articles/shareware/2005/) list, I decided to give it a proper shot.
 So I've been writing Python, Zope Page Templates and XHTML in it for the day.

 I'm impressed.